Frequently Asked Questions

 I OVERCOOKED MY QUINOA.
 WHAT CAN I DO WITH IT?

-Don’t toss it out!
-Overcooked or extra-fluffy quinoa is perfect for many recipes.
-It works great in blender recipes, added to smoothies or cake batters, in scrambled eggs, or added to your breakfast cereals or salads during the week.
-It is fantastic blended into a thick and creamy texture, where it is useful in baby foods, as a soup thickener or as a custard or pudding dessert.
+The quinoa itself can be blended into a thick and creamy texture, where it is useful in baby foods, as a soup thickener or even as a custard or pudding dessert.

 CAN I FREEZE LEFTOVER COOKED QUINOA OR COOK IT THEN FREEZE IT FOR FUTURE MEALS?

-Yes, you can.
-We suggest measuring the cooked quinoa into resealable freezer bags in amounts you would normally use.
-For best freshness and flavor, we recommend quinoa be frozen for no more than one month.
+Yes you can!
+We suggest measuring the cooked quinoa into resealable freezer bags in single meal portions for maximum convenience.
+For the best freshness and flavor, we recommend quinoa be frozen for no more than one month.

 DOES QUINOA FLOUR HAVE THE SAME NUTRITIONAL BENEFITS AS QUINOA SEEDS?